algolia/instantsearch/packages/algoliasearch-helper/documentation-src/metalsmith/content/gettingstarted.md

 ## Integrate

 The helper is available on different platforms.
-You can use it as a script or NPM.
+You can use it as a script or npm.
 As the helper extends the client, we need to import both of them.

 ### Script tag